microsoft/onnxruntime/docs/readme.md

+This folder contains docs for the development of ONNX Runtime.

-## Documentation can be found at https://onnxruntime.ai/docs
+## Documentation on using ONNX Runtime can be found at https://onnxruntime.ai/docs